Postselection technique for optical Quantum Key Distribution with improved de Finetti reductions: Application to the Three State Protocol

 \subsection{Parameter choices}

 For simplicity in our key rate plots, we assume a loss-only channel through an ultralow-loss fiber with an attenuation of 0.16 dB/km.
 We also assume that Bob's detection setup consists of ideal threshold detectors.
 Note that this is a simplifying assumption made for the simulation.
 This can be easily adapted to more realistic scenarios by using the corresponding realistic POVM in our numerics \cite{zhang_security_2021}.
 We fix Bob's basis-choice beam-splitting ratio to be $t=0.2$, and Alice's probability of preparing a state in the Z-basis to be 0.8.
 Further $m$ (number of signals used for testing) is taken to be a fixed fraction $m=0.05n$ of the total number of signals.
 In our simulation, we assume that the protocol runs for 3600s using a 3 GHz source.
 Thus, for the postselection technique plots, the number of signals sent during a run of the protocol is $n=1.08\cross10^{13}$.
+We strive to make realistic parameter choices without optimising.
+A more complete analysis optimising over all parameter choices is accommodated by our proof techniques, but is out of the scope of this work.
+Additionally, we observe similar qualitative results for other parameter choices, and thus we believe that our conclusions are not dependent on the specific parameters chosen here \footnote{We have made the code for our plots public at \href{https://openqkdsecurity.wordpress.com/repositories-for-publications/}{https://openqkdsecurity.wordpress.com/repositories-for-publications/} for the interested reader to try different parameter choices.}.